metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

     - Create the Schema struct for `ExpectedHardwareConfiguration` inside `HardwareClassificationSpec`, in file /api/v1alpha1/hardwareClassification_types.go.

-    - Implement a new function fetchHost() which will fetch all baremetal hosts from Baremetal-Operator of namespace 'metal3' provided by user in CRD_yaml.
+    - Implement a new function fetchHost() which will fetch all baremetal hosts from Baremetal-Operator of provided namespace by user in CRD_yaml.
 We will add a watch on the baremetalhost kind for the hardware setting changes.

     - Create a classification_manager.go file.
 Create a function which will call appropriate filter written in classification_filter.go based on minimum or maximum requiremnets specified by user in CRD_yaml.